Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Introduction

 As illustrated in Fig.\ref{fig:overview}.\textbf{a}, the core idea behind TI-acs is to evaluate public charging accessibility \emph{along an individual’s trajectory} over a given period.
 By identifying public chargers within a specified distance of each stay location and weighting them by duration (``integral’’), TI-acs effectively integrates charging opportunities across multiple daily activities.
 In this study, we focus on a key variant, \textbf{TI-acs [hours]}, also referred to as \emph{accessible hours}, which represents the total daily duration during which at least one public charger is available within a given proximity.

-To the best of our knowledge, this framework is among the \emph{first of its kind}\footnote{ Independently of our work, a recent preprint by Qian \textit{et al.} \cite{qian2025accessibility} proposed a similar accessibility metric based on different data sources.
-We provide a comparative discussion in the Discussion section. } to integrate individual mobility trajectories with detailed geographic data on public EVCS locations, offering deeper insights than either dataset alone.
+To the best of our knowledge, this framework is among the \emph{first of its kind} to integrate individual mobility trajectories with detailed geographic data on public EVCS locations, offering deeper insights than either dataset alone.
 Our analysis covers approximately 6 million residents and more than 6,000 public charging ports in 1,500 census tracts in the San Francisco Bay Area.
 TI-acs is computed for each individual using week-long trajectory data mapped onto a detailed road network with public chargers placed at their precise locations.

 To further dissect TI-acs, we analyze its \emph{composition} from multiple perspectives.
 One breakdown considers stay types, categorizing time spent at home, workplaces, and other locations.
 Another breakdown examines time-of-day variations in relation to electric utility tariff periods, including peak, off-peak, and super off-peak hours.
 This analysis explores the potential for shifting charging demand to reduce peak demand, without compromising mobility constraints.